Resume Annex

 Resume Tips for Supply Chain Director

-Recruiters and ATS systems both expect to see specific signals on a Supply Chain Director resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
+Recruiters and hiring system systems both expect to see specific signals on a Supply Chain Director resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
 Bullets that read "Renegotiated on-time-in-full delivery from 84% to..." with concrete numbers consistently outperform bullets that describe responsibilities without results.

 Why most Supply Chain Director resumes get filtered out